microsoft/vscode-docs/docs/remote/troubleshooting.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows works well in most setups, but there are a few important "gotchas" that can cause real headaches.
 Here are some tips on avoiding them:

 1. **Use an AD domain account or local administrator account when sharing drives.
-Do not use an AAD (email-based) account.** AAD (email-based) accounts have well known issues, as documented [here](https://github.com/docker/for-win/issues/132) and [here](https://github.com/docker/for-win/issues/1352).
+Do not use an AAD (email-based) account.** AAD (email-based) accounts have well known issues, as documented in Docker issues [#132](https://github.com/docker/for-win/issues/132) and [#1352](https://github.com/docker/for-win/issues/1352).
 If you must use an AAD account, create a separate local administrator account on your machine that you use purely for the purpose of sharing drives.
 Follow  the [steps in this blog post](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) to get everything set up.

 2. **Stick with alphanumeric passwords to avoid drive sharing problems.** When asked to share your drives on Windows, you will be prompted for the username and password of an account with admin privileges on the machine.
 If you are warned about an incorrect username or password, this may be due to special characters in the password.
 For example, `!`, `[` and `]` are known to cause issues.
 Change your password to alphanumeric characters to resolve.
-See [here](https://github.com/moby/moby/issues/23992#issuecomment-234979036) for details.
+See this issue about [Docker volume mounting problems](https://github.com/moby/moby/issues/23992#issuecomment-234979036) for details.

 3. **Use your Docker ID to sign into Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
-See [here](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.
+See Docker issue [#935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.

 If you are still having trouble see the [Docker Desktop for Windows troubleshooting guide](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes).